Janssen COVID-19 vaccine: Economics

 Given the Janssen vaccine is a single dose and has a lower cost, it was expected to play an important role in low and middle-income countries.
 Since it is a single dose vaccine, it has been a popular vaccine to distribute to the homeless, the incarcerated, and refugee populations.
 This is due to the fact that it is difficult for these aforementioned demographics to be contacted for vaccines that require a second dose.
 With lower costs and lower requirements of storage and distribution in comparison to the COVID-19 vaccines by Pfizer and Moderna, the Janssen vaccine is more easily transported, stored, and administered.
 South African health minister Zweli Mkhize announced on 9 February 2021 that the country would sell or swap its one million doses of AstraZeneca vaccine.
-Once it did so, South Africa began vaccination using the Janssen vaccine on 17 February 2021, marking the vaccine's first use outside of a clinical trial.
+Once it did so, South Africa began vaccination using the Janssen vaccine in February 2021, marking the vaccine's first use outside of a clinical trial.

 In July 2020, Johnson & Johnson pledged to deliver up to three hundred million doses of its vaccine to the US, with one hundred million upfront and an option for twenty million more.
 The deal, worth more than $1 billion, is funded by the Biomedical Advanced Research and Development Authority (BARDA) and the U.S. Department of Defense.
 The deal was confirmed on 5 August.